sourcegraph/handbook/content/departments/engineering/product/roles/product_manager_engineering_manager_responsibilities.md

   <tr>
     <td>
       <ul>
-        <li>Keep the team’s goals page up-to-date in the handbook, which included progress updates at the end of iterations</li>
+        <li>Keep the team’s goals page up-to-date in the handbook, which includes progress updates at the end of iterations</li>
         <li>Communicating team goals internally and externally</li>
         <li>Continually validate that team goals are right and that we are making progress on those goals at a metrics level</li>
         <li>Make sure we have data and feedback to prioritize our roadmap</li>